codacy/docs/docs/your-repositories/post-commit-hooks-(214085885).md

 To turn on post-commit hooks for GitHub:

 1. Copy the Hook URL to your Clipboard.
-2. Go to <a href="https://github.com/johnaabotelho/test/settings/hooks/new" class="github-url">Webhooks &amp; Services</a> under your repository settings
+2. Go to [Webhooks &amp; Services](https://github.com/johnaabotelho/test/settings/hooks/new) under your repository settings
-1. Paste the Hook URL into the "Payload URL" field
+3. Paste the Hook URL into the "Payload URL" field
-2. Select "application/json" in the "Content Type" field
+4. Select "application/json" in the "Content Type" field
-3. Click "Add Webhook"
+5. Click "Add Webhook"

 Here's an example of how to configure your hooks on Github: